mehulagg/gitlab/doc/ssh/README.md

 ## Troubleshooting SSH connections

-When you use `git clone`, you may be prompted for a password, like `git@gitlab.com's password:`.
+When you run `git clone`, you may be prompted for a password, like `git@gitlab.com's password:`.
 This indicates that something is wrong with your SSH setup.

 - Ensure that you generated your SSH key pair correctly and added the public SSH